PyCon/pycon2019/README.rst

 * Install the requirements for running and testing locally::

-    $ pip install --trusted-host dist.pinaxproject.com -r requirements/dev.txt
+    $ pip install --trusted-host dist.pinaxproject.com -r requirements/project.txt

-  (For production, install -r requirements/project.txt).

 * Copy ``pycon/settings/local.py-example`` to ``pycon/settings/local.py``.
 * Edit ``pycon/settings/local.py`` according to the comments.
-Note that you `will` have to edit it; by default everything there is commented out.
+Note that you *will* have to edit it; by default everything there is commented out.

 * If you have ssh access to the staging server, copy the database and media::